Shafaqna

-Shafaqna (Persian: شفقنا; International Shia News Association or Shia News Agency) is one of the main international Shia news-gathering organisations.
+Shafaqna (Persian: شفقنا; International Shia News Association or Shia News Agency) is a news agency specializing in news related to Shia Muslim communities.
+Its reports are cited by media organizations and Shia-oriented news websites in Shia-majority countries and beyond..
 It focuses on news relating to Shia Islam.
 It started its activities on Friday, February 24, 2012.
 It is an independent medium implemented in English, French, Spanish, Persian, Arabic, Turkish, Urdu, Azerbaijani and Russian.
 Material in Arabic is produced out of Najaf, Iraq, Persian from Tehran, Iran, Turkish from Istanbul, Turkey.
 Shafaqna has also launched independent pages in Pakistan, India, Lebanon, Iraq and Afghanistan.

-Shafaqna says it covers all Islamic and specifically Shia events and activities across the world, to inaugurate dialogues between Shia Islam and other faiths and religions in a peacebuilding manner.
+Shafaqna says it covers most Islamic and specifically Shia events and activities across the world, to inaugurate dialogues between Shia Islam and other faiths and religions in a peacebuilding manner.